weinkauf/TeXnicCenter-Manual/source/configuration.rst

   for dynamic arguments.

 **Do not use BibTeX in this profile**
-  Choose this option, to prevent BibTeX from being started, when using this profile.
+  Choose this option to prevent BibTeX from being started, when using this profile.
 If this option is not checked, BibTeX will start or not depending on the project settings.